Pascra/Joc-de-carreres-Fisica-II-/README.md

 ## About the game

 A fast-paced 2D pixel art racing game with a top-down static camera.
 Compete against a friend in local multiplayer and challenge AI opponents for high-speed action and fun!
-Made it with raylib and Box2d libraries dependences.
+Made it with raylib and Box2d libraries dependences in C++.

 ## Installation instructions